What is a clarinet

 Some historians have found it difficult to determine the ancestors of this instrument.
-But we believe that in the history of the clarinet it is possible to find two predecessors that are most closely related to it.
+But we believe it possible to pinpoint three predecessors that are most closely related to it.
 These are:

-- Salmoé: its use dates back to the 17th century, just before the appearance of the modern clarinet.
+- Salmoé: as mentioned above, its use dates back to the 17th century, just before the emergence of the modern clarinet.
 Also known as chalumeau, this instrument was quite basic in its construction and had only one octave of notes with a single reed.

-- Arghul: it was a double reed instrument dating back to about three millennia BC.
-It is still in use today, although it is not very popular.
+- Arghul: it was a double reed instrument dating back to about three millennia BC. it's still in use today, although it's not very popular.

 - Launeddas: this was a somewhat more complex instrument and dates back to just over two millennia BC.
 It had three tubes and can be classified as woodwind.

 Of these instruments, the closest to the current construction of the clarinet is the salmoé.
 Regarding its evolution, we can say that it went from having only one octave to having two.
 The fingering system has changed and two are still used today: the Boehm and the German, both with particularities but equally functional.
 Keys were also progressively added to make certain notes easier to play, such as C# and F#.

 The parts of the clarinet are divided into two large groups containing several sub-parts each:

 The body is made entirely of wood and consists of four elements: